dgusoff/blog/send-receive-text-messages-ms-flow/readme.md

 You'll need a few things set up in order to follow along:

 * You'll need an Office 365 license that includes Flow and Email
 * You'll need a [Twilio](https://www.twilio.com/) account.
 You can create a [free trial account](https://www.twilio.com/try-twilio) that includes a set amount of free credit to play around with.
-Twilio is a paid service, so you'll need to pay for using it in real applicaitons, but the free trial comes with (I think) $15 dollars worth of credit, and you can send and receive a couple thousand text kessages with that amount, so you don't have to commit to anything until you're sure about the solution.
+Twilio is a paid service, so you'll need to pay for using it in real applications, but the free trial comes with (I think) $15 dollars worth of credit, and you can send and receive a couple thousand text kessages with that amount, so you don't have to commit to anything until you're sure about the solution.

 ### Building the solution